 The village’s main activities are around Via Ferruccio which is lined with cafés, shops, restaurants – and enoteca.
 Being in Chianti, you should make sure to stop at a local enoteca (wine bar) and sample the region’s best wines.
 Shops sell mainly local products, for example Pasta and cooking appliances made of solid olive wood such as Wooden Cheese Tray.

 There are also organized tours to surrounding vineyards & small towns with a professional tour guide.
 The tour Chianti Authentic Wine Tasting Experience offers the best value including wine tasting and exploring Chianti region.
 You will enjoy the breathtaking landscapes of vineyards and olive groves, visit cellars, taste the famous wines and typical products.
 For further detail please check the details here.
+Or, you can find a good tour at the following platforms:

 The fortress of Castellina in Chianti